-Football Termination of employment contract without just cause Just cause Burden of proof Compensation for damages caused by the unlawful termination of employment contract
+Football Termination of employment contract without just cause Just cause Burden of proof Discretion of a CAS panel to exclude new evidence Compensation for damages caused by the unlawful termination of employment contract Sporting sanctions to be imposed on any club found to be in breach of contract

 - 1. The FIFA Regulations do not define what constitutes "just cause".
 As a result, the definition of just cause and whether just cause exists is established on a case-by-case basis.
 Swiss law defines good cause as any circumstance which renders the continuation of the employment relationship in good faith unconscionable for the party giving notice.
 Furthermore it is important to highlight that pursuant to well-established jurisprudence of the CAS, a party will only be able to establish a just cause to terminate the employment contract if it had previously warned the other party of its unacceptable conduct or attitude. - 2.
 In accordance with the principle of the burden of proof, which is a basic principle in every legal system, each party to a legal procedure bears the burden of corroborating its allegations.
 In other words, any party deriving a right from an alleged fact shall carry the burden of proof and, in the matter at hand, it is up to the party invoking a "just cause" to establish the existence of the facts founding this "just cause". - 3.
+The wording of Article R57 para.
+3 of the CAS Code is not restrictive but places the decision whether to exclude disputed evidence or not at the "discretion" of the panel.
+According to prior CAS jurisdiction, Article R57 para.
+3 of the Code should be construed in accordance with the fundamental principle of the de novo power of review.
+Therefore the discretion to exclude evidence should be exercised with caution, for example, in situations where a party may have engaged in abusive procedural behaviour, or in any other circumstances where a panel might, in its discretion, consider it either unfair or inappropriate to admit new evidence. - 4.
 According to Article 17 para.1 of the FIFA Regulations, a player has to be compensated for the damages caused by the unlawful termination of an employment contract.
 In principle the harmed party should be restored to the position in which the same party would have been had the contract been properly fulfilled.
 However the harmed party has a duty to mitigate its damage.